 References made to adults and staff refer to all those who work with pupils in an educational establishment, in either a paid or unpaid capacity.
-This would also include, for example, those who are not directly employed by the school or setting, e.g. Local Authority staff, independent/peripatetic sports coaches and music tutors, governors, trustees and volunteers.
+This would also include, for example, those who are not directly employed by the school or setting, e.g., Local Authority staff, independent/ peripatetic sports coaches and music tutors, governors, trustees, and volunteers.

-The term 'allegation' may be interpreted to include any breach of or failure to comply with this code but will always include behaviour that would warrant referral to the Designated Officer (DO) in the Local Authority (formerly known as the LADO1).
-Please refer to 1.3 below for criteria for referral to the Designated Officer.
+The term 'allegation' may be interpreted to include any breach of or failure to comply with this code but will always include behaviour that would warrant referral to the Local Authority Designated Officer (LADO).
+Please refer to 1.3 below for criteria for referral to the LADO.